Onuachu with an assist as Genk clinch Belgian Cup title after Standard Liege win | Goal.com

 A week ago, the 26-year-old ended the regular First Division A campaign with 29 goals in 33 matches as John van den Brom's side finished fourth in the league table thereby qualifying for the play-offs.

-Sunday’s triumph secured Genk’s automatic qualification for next season’ Uefa Europa League and it was the club's first honour since the won the Belgian top-flight title and Super Cup in 2019.
+Sunday’s triumph secured Genk’s automatic qualification for next season’ Uefa Europa League play-off round, and it was the club's first honour since the won the Belgian top-flight title and Super Cup in 2019.

+Following their latest success, Onuachu and Dessers will shift their attention to the play-offs where they will battle Royal Antwerp on Friday with a place in the Uefa Champions League also up for grabs.

+The Smurfs are fourth in the play-off table with 28 points after overall points during the regular season were halved.
+They will also battle Anderlecht and Club Brugge - who sit at the top with 38 points.